Rent payment by the tenant

 FYI

-when you pay only a portion of the rent, the landlord (or their representative) must give you a receipt.
+When you only pay part of the rent, the landlord (or real estate agency) must give you a receipt.

-No fees can be charged by the owner in case of late payment.
+No fees can be charged by the owner (or real estate agency) in case of late payment.

 It doesn't matter whether it's an empty or furnished apartment.